 This QuickStart assumes you have a working instance of Sigma and the connection called Sigma Sample Database.

-We will use the Sigma provided RETAIL
+We will use the Sigma-provided RETAIL

 .PLUGS_ELECTRONICS